ThiagoSchetini/manjaro-architect-guide/README.md

 	sudo pacman -Rs manjaro-hello manjaro-application-utility
 	sudo pacman -Rs yay
 	sudo pacman -Rs nano
-	sudo pacman -Rs vi (ensure you installed the vim part, because pacaur will need it) sudo pacman -Rs epiphany
-	sudo pacman -Rs pamac-gtk pamac-gnome-integration gnome-layout-switcher
+	sudo pacman -Rs vi (ensure you installed Vim, because pacaur will need it) sudo pacman -Rs pamac-gtk pamac-gnome-integration gnome-layout-switcher

 ### Check/Install Utilities packages that we are gonna use (probably some are pre-installed):